RitaAsiedu/terraform-aws-autoscaling-project/README.md

 terraform apply
 ```

-**6. After apply, Terraform will output:**
-- The ALB DNS name to access your application
+**6. After apply, Terraform will output your ALB DNS name and SSH commands.**
-- A CLI command to fetch current instance IPs

 ---